mwilczek-net/blog.mwilczek.net/_posts/2018-03-05-vim-viewports-splitted-window.md

   "https://benaiah41.wordpress.com/2009/02/21/resizing-vertical-viewports-in-vim/":
 ---

 Vim seams to be simple and without many features.
 But it’s just false first impression.
-One of “hidden” feature is splitted window.
+One of "hidden" feature is splitted window.

 By default new viewport shows file visible in current viewport.